 UKBB variance loci catalog

-Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, one of our research aims is to catalog variance loci statistics for the health and disease phenotypes and variants in the UKBB.
-The catalog will serve as a public reference that researchers interested in GxEs can query by phenotype, enabling them to prioritize the candidate variants most likely to invoke significant GxEs.
-Figure 7 illustrates the workflow of the cataloging process.
+Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, we hosted a catalog of variance loci statistics for UKBB phenotypes and variants on NIEHS (genelist.niehs.nih.gov).
+The catalog is a public reference queried by phenotype, enabling researchers to prioritize of candidate variants most likely to invoke significant GxEs.
+Figure 8 illustrates the workflow of the catalog and query process.